chebureki/DropLib/README.md

 ```
 Super simple script which can set the walkspeed, jumppower and create a forcefield.
 Furthermore, it has a button to delete everything.
 In addition to that, it overwrites the headerwidth and the accentcolor

+##Building
+Although possible, the build system is rather hackish as of right now, so just use the minified version for all your exploiting needs.
+(Build is done through the plugin Compile.rbxmx, where DropLib.lua is selected and the button in the plugin menu is clicked.
+A merged and minified version should be in workspace)